debugworkbench/hydragon/README.md

 [node-inspector](https://github.com/node-inspector/node-inspector) can be used to debug JavaScript code running in the main Electron process by following these steps:

-1. Start `node-inspector` by running `grunt run-node-inspector` from the project root directory.
+1. Start `node-inspector` by running `npm run node-inspector` from the project root directory.
-2. Start Hydragon by running `grunt run-electron:debug`.
+2. Start Hydragon by running `npm run electron:debug`.
 3. Open the URL that `node-inspector` prints out in `Chrome`, e.g. `http://127.0.0.1:8080/?ws=127.0.0.1:8080&port=5858`